usnistgov/trec-browser/browser/src/docs/trec19/entity/runs.md

 - :fontawesome-solid-user-gear: **Type:** automatic
 - :material-text-search: **Task:** main
 - :material-fingerprint: **MD5:** `a395ff3e7c9871ee88339fe19c3ac82b`
-- :material-text: **Run description:** A named entity tagger was used in one of the stages.
-Top 50 web pages were retrieved using a search engine in response to queries generated from title and narrative.
+- :material-text: **Run description:** Top 50 web pages were retrieved using a search engine in response to queries generated from title and narrative.
 Snippets surrounding query term occurrences were processed using a named entity tagger.
 Candidate entities were ranked by tf*idf.

 ---
 #### UWAT2